-I learned this trio of trust behaviors while working on one particular relationship.
+I’ve learned that in order to trust, people must first feel acknowledged, validated, and supported.
+I was coached to model this trio of trust behaviors while working on one particular relationship.
 Someone helped me see my partner in a new light by asking me to take the time to assure them of three things:

 - I hear you.
 By listening, and making sure they know I’m listening, I am actually validating that they exist.
 Everyone wants to know that they exist to others.
 This is why the “silent treatment” is such a cruel punishment for children.

 - I care.
 By making it clear that I care about what they’re experiencing, I’m saying that their existence and experiences matter to me.
 We all want to matter to others.

 - I’ve got your back.
 Not only do I acknowledge them and care about them, but I’ll be there for them.
 We all need to know that help is there if we ever need it.